 Evaporative desalination plays a huge role in providing fresh water to regions with limited freshwater supply.
 To attain this, the process comes at a price and in some instances deter prospective consumers from investing in desalination evaporators.
-The following are common limitations of evaporative desalination.
+The following are common limitations of desalination by evaporation.

 - The systems can be expensive to purchase and maintain.